JoshUoM/grain_image_analysis/README.md

-# grain_image_analysis
+# Grain Image Analysis
-Python code for analysing grain sizes from an image.
+Python code for analysing grain sizes from a binary image.